 Some of the advantages of cheap travel prices in Bulgaria are offset by the language barrier and alphabet though, so it can be better to pay a bit more and have some guidance than to learn enough Bulgarian to do it completely independently.
 If nothing else, bring a good phrasebook or app.

+This is one of the cheapest places to travel in Europe, but understand that you don’t come for an urban vacation.
 This is primarily a rural country with small towns and villages.
 The second-largest city after Sofia has fewer than half a million people and it drops off fast after that.
 On the plus side, that means lots of colorful Bulgarian traditions and local festivals.
 If you keep your schedule loose and your senses open, you’ll probably get to experience them yourself.

 Come for nature, adventure, skiing, history, and hearty food at bargain prices.
 This is a great country for hiking, with hut-to-hut options at reasonable prices.
 Skiing is a fraction of the price of the Alps, but with some very high mountains to swoosh down.